hummingbot/hummingbot-site/docs/index.md

 - [Installation](/installation): Install Hummingbot on various platforms
 - [Basic Operations](/operation): Basic commands and actions in Hummingbot
-- [Support Hummingbot!](/support-hummingbot): How you can support our mission to democratize HFT!

-## 📚 For traders

-Learn about the different components in Hummingbot:

 - [Strategies](/strategies): Configurable templates for various algorithmic trading strategies
 - [Scripts](/scripts): Lightweight, single-file strategies in pure Python
 - [Exchange Connectors](/exchanges): Supported centralized and decentralized exchanges
-- [Gateway Connectors](/gateway): Standalone middleware that connects to decentralized exchanges on various blockchain protocols

 ## 👩‍💻 For developers

 Hummingbot is a general source framework for crypto algorithmic trading.
 We welcome developers to fork the codebase for their own purposes and contribute to the community.

 - [Developers](/developers): Explanation of Hummingbot's architecture and detailed reference on how to build connectors and strategies
-- [Building CEX Connectors](/developers/connectors/): How to add CEX connectors
-- [Building DEX Connectors](/developers/gateway/): How to add DEX connectors
+- [Bounties](/governance/bounties): Get paid for building and maintaining Hummingbot components connector middleware
+- [Support Hummingbot!](/support-hummingbot): How you can support our mission to democratize HFT!
 - [Contribution Guidelines](/developers/contributions/): Read this before submitting a pull request

-## ✅ Govern with HBOT

-- [HBOT](/hbot): How to claim, vote, and earn Hummingbot Governance Tokens (HBOT)
-- [Governance](/governance): All things related to Foundation governance
-- [Polls](/governance/polls): Vote in regular monthly polls
-- [Bounties](/governance/bounties): Get paid for building and maintaining Hummingbot components

 ## 👨‍👩‍👧‍👧 About us

 - [About the Foundation](/about): About Hummingbot Foundation
+- [Governance](/governance): All things related to Foundation governance
 - [FAQ](/faq): Answers to common questions
+- [Community](/community): Participate in the global Hummingbot ecosystem
 - [Blog](https://blog.hummingbot.org): Recent news and updates
-- [Community](/community): Participate in the global Hummingbot ecosystem
-- [Support Hummingbot!](/support-hummingbot): How you can support our mission to democratize HFT!
+- [Newsletter](https://hummingbot.substack.com/): Recent news and updates

 ## 🙋‍♂️ Getting help